JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 end
 ```

-To combine these together, define a group of Scenes that make up the movie.
-The scenes specify which functions are to be used, and for which frames:
+To combine these together, we'll define a group of Scenes
+that make up the movie.
+The scenes specify which functions
+are to be used, and for which frames:

 ```
 backdrop  = Scene(sun24demo, backgroundfunction, 0:23)   # every frame